mnipper/isurvey/README.md

 ## Usage

-There are questions and answers.
-Questions are available through Isurvey::Question and answers are available through Isurvey::Answer.
+There are questions, answers, and results.
+Questions are available through Isurvey::Question, answers are available through Isurvey::Answer, and results are available through Isurvey::Result.
+It may help to mention that results own answers.

 To get a list of all questions: